opensensor.space

 Platform Benefits

-• Cost effective - No databases, message brokers, or backend servers to manage
+• Cost effective - No databases, message brokers, or backend servers

 • Open - Standard formats (Parquet, S3) accessible to any analytics tool